ericwbailey/ericwbailey.website/source/published/a11y-syntax-highlighting-has-been-updated.md

 I then realized there weren’t a lot of syntax highlighting themes that were fully conformant.
 Many of them fell apart with the colors they use for comments.

 I understand that there may be a desire for code comments to look less visually emphasized.
-However, code comment color—like all other code content—still needs to be able to be read.
+However, code comment color—like all other text content—still needs to be able to be read.

 Naming the problem means owning the solution.
 Because of this, I created the library to address this gap in support.

 I also put a lot of effort into selecting color values that did more than just conform. **Accessible experiences can be beautiful experiences**, and I wanted this to reflect that.

-I initially targeted the [PrismJS](https://prismjs.com/) library because of its popularity. [highlight.js](https://highlightjs.org/) support soon followed.
+I initially targeted the [PrismJS](https://prismjs.com/) project because of its popularity. [highlight.js](https://highlightjs.org/) support soon followed.
 I also added [themes for Carbon](https://carbon.now.sh/?bg=rgba%28171%2C+184%2C+195%2C+1%29&t=a11y-dark&wt=none&l=auto&ds=true&dsyoff=20px&dsblur=68px&wc=true&wa=true&pv=56px&ph=56px&ln=false&fl=1&fm=Hack&fs=14px&lh=133%25&si=false&es=2x&wm=false), as sharing images of your code on social media is apparently something people like to do.

 While doing this work, I also realized I could also support [Windows High Contrast Mode](https://support.microsoft.com/en-us/windows/change-color-contrast-in-windows-fedc744c-90ac-69df-aed5-c8a90125e696#WindowsVersion=Windows_10).
 I haven’t encountered any other syntax highlighting theme that does this, so I wanted to offer an option.